 Description

 Comrie Croft mountain bike trails are set in a private estate in the Strathearn Valley in Perthshire, Scotland.
-There are 21km of trails in total plus a lot of natural trails in the Strathearn Valley.
+There are 21km of trails in total, plus a lot of natural trails in the Strathearn Valley.
 At the centre are black, red and blue trails and a skills park.
-The facilities include cafe, bike shop, hire, toilets and car park.
+The facilities include a cafe, a bike shop, hire, toilets and a car park.

 Like this?

-There is a Blue trail, around 4kms, a Network of Red Trails (a mix of handbuilt and machine-built trails), and a Black Trail.
+There is a Blue trail, around 4 km long; a Network of Red Trails (a mix of hand-built and machine-built trails); and a Black Trail.
 There is also a Bike Skills area with jumps & drops and a pump track

-The MTB network is always developing and there is also bike shop, hire, repairs, coaching, guiding, bunkhouse, eco-camping & The Tea Garden cafe on site.
+The MTB network is always developing, and there is also a bike shop, hire, repairs, coaching, guiding, bunkhouse, eco-camping, & The Tea Garden cafe on site.

 Red

-- The red trail is around 6kms long, all red graded but has sections that are technical and possibly a bit harder than other reds in Scotland.
-It is a good mix of being very natural, and feature-packed with features such as the bedrock slab, off-camber descents, rock garden, the water splash, and fun descents.
-There is a downhill black XC section from the top of the red which is technical.
-In total there are five red sections of trail:
+- The red trail is around 6kms long, all red graded, but has sections that are technical and possibly a bit harder than other reds in Scotland.
+It is a good mix of being very natural and feature-packed, with features such as the bedrock slab, off-camber descents, a rock garden, water splashes, and fun descents.
+There is a downhill black XC section from the top of the red, which is technical.
+In total, there are approximately five red sections of trail:

 - Rock Lobster